johnwarden/mecsim/README.md

 ## Results

 The following is the output of the simulation for all combinations of mechanisms and preferences currently implemented.
 Since these are averages across preference profiles, the averages aren't really that useful for comparing mechanisms -- different mechanisms work better for certain types of preference profiles.
-The averages are just averages across the preference profiles I happen to have implemented.

 But since I have implemented a variety of preference profiles, it is interesting to note how close to optimality many mechanisms are overall.